-The 2018 surface program is being carried out within the permitted area of the Tuvatu Mining Lease (SML 62) and on adjacent tenements (SPL1283, SPL1296 and SPL1465) and consists of two phases of work.
-The initial phase includes excavator benching with detailed mapping and sampling, with plans to follow up anomalies identified from this work with a drilling program.
+The 2018 surface program was carried out within the permitted area of the Tuvatu Mining Lease (SML 62) and on adjacent tenements (SPL1283, SPL1296 and SPL1465) which includes excavator benching with detailed mapping and sampling.
+The Company plans to follow up the anomalies identified from this work with a drilling program in 2019.

-The first part of the exploration program is focused primarily on delineating southern extensions of the mineralized zone identified at the Tuvatu gold deposit, as well as complementary zones located approximately one kilometre southwest of the planned mill site at Tuvatu.
+This first part of the exploration program focused primarily on delineating southern extensions of the mineralized zone identified at the Tuvatu gold deposit, as well as complementary zones located within easy trucking distance to a centralized process plant.
 Three priority prospects have been recognized in the area to date, including Ura Creek, Jomaki, and Kubu.

 On February 28, 2018, the Company announced the return of a high grade gold result of 502 g/t gold over 0.70 metres from a surface sample taken from trenching from the Jomaki prospect.
-Following this discovery of a new mineralised lode from benching (see news release dated March 5, 2018), Lion One's Fiji exploration team has mapped more than 20 previously undefined mineralized structures at the Jomaki-Ura Creek prospect areas and identified potential geological extensions on the main mineralized zones inside the Tuvatu Mining Lease (SML 62) including the following highlights:
+Following this discovery of the new mineralised lode from benching (see news release dated March 5, 2018), Lion One's Fiji exploration team has mapped more than 20 previously undefined mineralized structures at the Jomaki-Ura Creek prospect areas and identified potential geological extensions on the main mineralized zones inside the Tuvatu Mining Lease (SML 62) including the following highlights: